-I’m a Postdoctoral Research fellow in philosophy at the University of Antwerp.
-My research interests lie in the area of philosophy, of psychology, and philosophy of mind, mainly on emotion, consciousness, and psychopathology.
-My current research focuses primarily on unconscious emotions, self-consciousness, the relations between emotion and perception, and the ethics of autism.
-I am supervised by Bence Nanay.
+I’m a Postdoctoral Associate at the Rotman Institute of Philosophy at Western University.
+My research interests lie in the area of philosophy of psychology and psychiatry, and philosophy of mind, mainly on emotion, consciousness, and autism.
+My current research focuses primarily on unconscious emotions, self-consciousness, the relations between emotion and perception.
+I am supervised by Jackie Sullivan.

-Previously, I was a postdoc at the Canada Research Chair on Epistemic Injustice and Agency, at the Université du Québec à Montréal (UQAM), supervised by Amandine Catala.
-Before that, I was a postdoc at the Graduate Center of the City University of New York (CUNY), under the supervision of Jesse Prinz.
+Previously, I was a postdoc fellow at the University of Antwerp, supervised by Bence Nanay, before that, a postdoc at the Canada Research Chair on Epistemic Injustice and Agency, at the Université du Québec à Montréal (UQAM), supervised by Amandine Catala, and before that, a postdoc at the Graduate Center of the City University of New York (CUNY), under the supervision of Jesse Prinz.
 I completed my Ph.D. in philosophy at UQAM and Paris-Sorbonne, in 2018, under the supervision of Luc Faucher and Daniel Andler.

 In the summer of 2018, I started to teach at the Cegep Édouard Montpetit, a public college in Québec, Canada.
 I taught there until Summer 2021, as well as at the Cegep of Beauce-Appalaches, in Québec.
 During the fall of 2018, I was a lecturer of a course in aesthetics at UQAM.